hamzasherxdxd/MusicShare/README.md

 # MusicShare
-App to join rooms and Share music with your friends.
-Uses The Spotify API to authenticate and share music.
+App to join rooms and Share music with your friends. \n Uses The Spotify API to authenticate and share music.

 https://hamzasmusicshareapp.herokuapp.com/